-Machu Picchu is known as the famous “Lost City of the Incas”, considered as a master work and the maximum representation of the great impulse of the Spirit of a very highly developed culture which worshipped the elements and Nature.
+Machu Picchu is known as the famous “Lost City of the Incas”, considered a masterwork and the maximum representation of the great impulse of the Spirit of a very highly developed culture that worshipped the elements and Nature.

-Its construction implicates much effort and all terrestrial manifestation.
-It was built with emotion and abandoned in total mystery, handing down areal stairs stuck to inconstant walls of endless symmetry, surrounded by an incomparable natural beauty and with its breathtaking architecture, Machu Picchu is worthy of tales and epics, meanwhile it remains occulted in the Peruvian Andes.
+Its construction implicates much effort and all terrestrial manifestations.
+It was built with emotion and abandoned in total mystery, handing down areal stairs stuck to inconstant walls of endless symmetry, surrounded by an incomparable natural beauty and with its breathtaking architecture, Machu Picchu is worthy of tales and epics, meanwhile, it remains occulted in the Peruvian Andes.

-There are many different ways to visit Machu Picchu, you can do trekking expeditions of 1, 2 or more days … but if you have concern about the physical challenge, or limited time.
+There are many different ways to visit Machu Picchu, you can do trekking expeditions of 2, 4, 7 or more days, but if you have concerns about the physical challenge or limited time.
 It is possible to visit the archaeological site using a combination of public transportation services and without breaking a sweat.

-Machu Picchu is located in the southeastern Peru in the heart of the Sacred Valley, these ancient Inca ruins are the country’s star attraction.
+Machu Picchu is located in southeastern Peru in the heart of the Sacred Valley, these ancient Inca ruins are the country’s star attraction.
 The Inca Trail is one of the world’s most famous hikes - each year, more than 74,000 people.
-However, you need a good physical conditions; the steep climbs and altitude and the extreme weather can pose a obstacle for many who wish to visit.
+However, you need good physical condition; the steep climbs and altitude and the extreme weather can pose an obstacle for many who wish to visit.

 Those traveling along the Inca Trail only make up one-fifth of tourists to the wonder.